hawkinsw/CPPTimes/templates.md

 ## What's News

-With the rise in inflation hitting consumers hard, shoppers who would normally turn to the brand-name Tide, Cheerios and Quaker Oats are now buying Wide Out liquid detergent, Dour-Os whole-wheat cereal, and Shaker Notes steel-cut grains.
-But, not all is lost -- those bashful buyers are learning about how these products are useful for their original purpose and so much more.
+With new, higher tariffs on goods from overseas, shoppers who would normally turn to the brand-name Tide, Cheerios and Quaker Oats have switched to Wide Out liquid detergent, Dour-Os whole-wheat cereal, and Shaker Notes steel-cut grains.
+To get even more value for their dollar, these bashful buyers are turning to social media to swap tips on how these products are useful for _more_ than just their intended purpose.

 ## Leftovers